Fernando Grostein Andrade: Quebrando o Tabu

-In 2011, he released his documentary Quebrando o Tabu, which discusses alternative policies to the war on drugs and features former Brazilian president Fernando Henrique Cardoso as the host.
+In 2011, he released his documentary Breaking the Taboo, which discusses alternative policies to the war on drugs and features former Brazilian president Fernando Henrique Cardoso as the host.
 Shot in 18 cities around the world with locations that range from poppy plantations owned by the FARCs to the coffeeshops in Amsterdam, the feature still has testimonials from prominent personalities such as former US presidents Jimmy Carter and Bill Clinton, former Colombian president César Gaviria, former Mexican Secretary of Foreign Affairs Jorge Castañeda, infectologist Dráuzio Varella, writer Paulo Coelho as well as police officers, inmates and drug addicts in rehab.
 The documentary was later adapted for European and American audiences by producer Richard Branson, with the title Breaking the Taboo.
 That version is narrated by Morgan Freeman and features Gael García Bernal.
 The movie was awarded the Audience Award for Best Documentary at the Grande Prêmio do Cinema Brasileiro.

 The movie had big repercussions in Brazil, catalyzing debates in the media, in schools and even in Brazilian Congress, with a speech by Senator Eduardo Suplicy.
 Veja magazine published a 9-page article which characterized the film as a “meticulous report done in 2 years with 168 interviews with notable personalities”.
 Rede Globo’s prime-time variety show Fantástico exhibited an 8-minute segment about the film and made a poll with the viewers.
 57% of them favored legalization of drugs.
 The documentary was also subject of a cover story of Trip magazine.
 It received very positive reviews from national and international publications, such as Folha de S. Paulo and The Guardian.
 Later, it became influent brand of Brazilian independent media.
 Created by Fernando, it is today the largest online platform in defense of human rights, with the highest Facebook involvement rate in Brazilian media and 15 million followers between Facebook and Instagram.

 In 2018, the Quebrando o Tabu project unfolded yet again into a documentary TV series, in which Fernando works as a show runner.
 The show Quebrando o Tabu received the Mipcom Award in 2019 in Cannes and the Gold World Medal in the Social Issues category at the New York TV and Film Festival 2019.
 In the same year, it was broadcast by Brazilian network GNT.
 Each episode deals with a controversial theme, such as abortion, prostitution, privacy, privatizations, democracy and racism, and features specialists who help to expose a constructive discussion around each topic.
 Currently, the show is in its second season.
 Fernando is also the creator of the series, and has directed 8 episodes.